Asterix: The Mansions of the Gods

-Asterix: The Mansions of the Gods (Astérix – Le Domaine des Dieux), also titled Asterix and Obelix: Mansion of the Gods, is a 2014 animated adventure family comedy film directed by Louis Clichy with a story written and co-directed by Alexandre Astier.
+Asterix: The Mansions of the Gods (Astérix – Le Domaine des Dieux), also titled Asterix and Obelix: Mansion of the Gods, is a 2014 animated adventure comedy film directed by Louis Clichy with a story written and co-directed by Alexandre Astier.
 The film features the voices of Roger Carel, Guillaume Briat, Lionnel Astier, Serge Papagalli, and Florence Foresti.
 The film was Carel's last film before his retirement in 2014 and later death in 2020.
 It was the first Asterix film animated in 3D.

 The film was theatrically released on 26 November 2014 by SND Films in France across 696 movie theatres.
 It received generally favourable reviews and grossed over $51 million on a €31 million budget.
 It received an IFMCA Award nomination for Best Original Score for an Animated Feature Film.
 Asterix: The Mansions of the Gods was released on DVD, VOD and Blu-ray on 9 June 2015, by M6 Vidéo.